-This pressure cooker tuna noodle casserole will bring you back to your childhood for sure.
-The comfort food you love can now be made in your Instant Pot for dinner in no time at all and is loaded with all the ingredients you once made in your oven.
-If you’re looking for a new Instant Pot recipe to try this is it!
+Pressure cooker tuna noodle casserole will bring you back to your childhood!
+The comfort food you love can now be made in your Instant Pot for dinner in no time at all.
+It is loaded with all the ingredients you once made in your oven.
+If you’re looking for a new Ninja Foodi recipe, to try this is it!

-Mushrooms bring a great flavor to this cheap Instant Pot recipe but of course those are optional too if you want it just plain with no additional add ins.
+Mushrooms bring a great flavor to this cheap Instant Pot recipe too.
+Those are optional too if you want it just plain with no additional add ins.

 - I want to say first off that the sauce does thicken as it stands.

-With most of the pressure cooker recipes I make with a thick or creamy sauce it takes a few minutes once you take the top off to really thicken so if you want that then I suggest that once it’s done and you’ve released the steam you take the lid off and let it sit for 10 minutes or so.
+Most pressure cooker recipes using a creamy sauce takes a few minutes to really thicken up.
+If you want that outcome then I suggest taking the lid off once it’s done and let it sit for 10 minutes or so.

 - It will need a bit of time to cool before serving anyway so this will allow it to thicken up a bit.